digitallawyer/openlegaldictionary/_definitions/cloture.md

 title: Cloture
 permalink: "/definitions/cloture.html"
 body: The procedure in deliberative assemblies whereby debate is closed.
-In-troduced ln the English parliament in the session of 1882
+In-troduced in the English parliament in the session of 1882
 published_at: '2018-07-07'
 layout: post
 ---